lf2013/lf2013.github.com/_posts/2013-07-02-sqlite3note.markdown

 comments: true
 categories: [Note, Database]
 ---
-Recently I wirte a spider to grep infomation.
+Recently I wirte a spider to grasp the infomation.
 And I have to store the data somewhere for reuse.
 And I chose sqlite.
 Here are the command used in python.

 ####import the package
 {% highlight python %}